loociano/tamagotchi-tech-specs/index.md

 # Introduction

-[tamagotch.org](http://tamagotch.org) aims at documenting the technical specifications of Tamagotchi toys, with focus on worldwide releases.
+This page compiles the technical specifications of Tamagotchi toys, with focus on worldwide releases.
 This project is inspired by [this talk](https://www.youtube.com/watch?v=c4PkcZScBV8) by [Natalie Silvanovich](http://natashenka.ca) and her further work on Tamagotchis.

 Check out the [GitHub repo](https://github.com/loociano/tamagotch) to contribute or report a broken link.